Evalle/pyweather/README.md

 3) Also, you need to register your own forecast.io API key.
 It's absolutely free and it's can be done here: https://developer.forecast.io/

-4) Once you got it, assign your API key to variable **'key'** inside of apikey.py file.
+4) Once you got it, run cpkey.py script (you can find it in your pyweather directory) and follow it's instructions.

+5) now you can run pyweather program (see Examples section)

 ## Arguments